Alabama A&M Bulldogs baseball

 The Alabama A&M Bulldogs baseball team is the varsity intercollegiate baseball program of Alabama A&M University in Huntsville, Alabama, United States.
 The program's first season is unknown, and it has been a member of the NCAA Division I Southwestern Athletic Conference since the start of the 1999 season.
 Its home venue is Bulldog Field, located on Alabama A&M's campus.
-Elliot Jones is the team's head coach starting in the 2021 season.
-The program has appeared in 0 NCAA Tournaments.
+Louis Whitlow is the team's interim head coach for the 2025 season.
+The program has yet to appear in the NCAA Tournament.
 It has won zero conference tournament championships and 0 regular season conference titles.
 As of the start of the 2018 Major League Baseball season, 1 former Bulldogs have appeared in Major League Baseball.